just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

    files.
 This entry is optional.
 If missing, the root directory of the Git repository is used.

+ - *`"inherit env"`* provides a list of variables.
+When `just-mr` shells out to `git`, those variables are inherited from the environment `just-mr` is called within, if set there.

 ### *`"git tree"`*

 It defines as workspace root as a fixed `git` tree, given by the